Need a new PWC fish finder to supercharge your next fishing expedition? We recommend some of the best models currently available.

 The handheld models obviously have smaller screens than the mounted models.
-A portable marine GPS should also not be too large and be well enough designed that it can be used with just one hand if needed.
+A portable fish finder should also not be too large and be well enough designed that it can be used with just one hand if needed.

 First and foremost you need a certain degree of waterproofing.
 A rating of at least IPX7 is a must.
 This gives enables a device to be submerged in water of up to 1 m depth for 30 minutes.

 It should be able to take a certain amount of bumps and bashes to.
 The best handheld depth finders have rubberized edges that make them durable and long-lasting.